A Basic Compositional Model for Spiking Neural Networks: The Spiking Neural Network Model

-Now suppose that $\beta$ is a length $t$ trace as above.
-Suppose that the output firing status at time $t$ in $\beta$ is equal to the input status at time $t'-1$, but the output status values for all earlier times is arbitrary.
-Suppose that $\beta'$ is the one-step prefix of $\beta$.
-Then we can show that $P(\beta | \beta') = 1 - \delta$.
-It follows that, for every time $t \geq 1$, the probability that the output at time $t$ is equal to the input at time $t-1$ is $1 - \delta$.
-This uses the law of Total Probability, over all the possible length $t-1$ output firing sequences.
+Now suppose, as above, that $\beta$ is a length $t$ trace, $t \geq 1$, that is consistent with $\beta_{in}$.
+But now suppose that, in $\beta$, the firing state of $y$ at time $t$ is equal to the firing state of $x$ at time $t-1$, but the firing states of $y$ for all earlier times are arbitrary.
+Let $\beta'$ denote the one-step prefix of $\beta$.
+Then we can show that $P(A(\beta) | A(\beta')) = 1 - \delta$.
+It follows that, for every time $t \geq 1$, the probability that the firing state of $y$ at time $t$ is equal to the firing state of $x$ at time $t-1$ is $1 - \delta$.
+This uses the law of Total Probability, considering all the possible length $t-1$ traces that are consistent with $\beta_{in}$.